|A portrait of Augusta, Princess of Wales dated 1742 by J.B. Van Loo|

 |Van Loo's portrait of Augusta and her family.|

-Augusta was barely a lady when she became the princess of Wales, frolicking and playing with her doll in her home.
-It was not until her sister-in-law, Princess Caroline, reprimanded her that she stopped.
-The prince of Wales was delighted.
+Augusta was barely a lady when she became the princess of Wales, frolicking and playing with her doll at home.
+It was only when her sister-in-law, Princess Caroline, reprimanded her that she stopped.
+Her childishness delighted the Prince of Wales.
 He saw her inexperience as an opportunity to take on a lover, Lady Archibald Hamilton, his wife's own lady of the bedchamber.

 But the marriage was consummated.
 Augusta gave her husband nine children, including the future King George III.
 The Prince of Wales, though, never had the chance to become King himself.
 He died on March 2, 1751.